sebosch/website/content/authors/admin/_index.md

 ---

 I am the Open Science Coordinator at the VU Amsterdam.
-In this role, I connect existing initiatives on Open Science and initiate and manage projects that work towards necessary Infrastructure, Support & Training, Community Engagement, Recognition & Rewards and Policy for Open Science.
+In this role, I connect existing initiatives on [_Open Science_](https://vu.nl/openscience "Website VU Open Science") and initiate and manage projects that work towards necessary Infrastructure, Support & Training, Community Engagement, Recognition & Rewards and Policy for Open Science.
 I strive to make the scientific process more transparent and its pillars (research, education, communication, leadership) more fairly and evenly appreciated.

 <br/>
 Since February 2022, I am the (part-time) Portfolio Manager at the Dutch National Programme Open Science (NPOS).
-In this role, I am responsible for the creation of a Multi-Annual Plan (NPOS2030), which contains the vision, [shared ambitions](https://www.openscience.nl/wp-content/uploads/2022/04/NPOS_AmbitionDocument.pdf "NPOS Ambition Document") and key objectives of a broad consortium of Dutch Open Science stakeholders.
+In this role, I am responsible for the creation of a Multi-Annual Plan (NPOS2030), which contains the vision, [_shared ambitions_](https://www.openscience.nl/wp-content/uploads/2022/04/NPOS_AmbitionDocument.pdf "NPOS Ambition Document") and key objectives of a broad consortium of Dutch Open Science stakeholders.

 <br/>
-I completed my PhD the [Donders Institute](https://www.ru.nl/donders/ "Website Donders Institute for Brain, Cognition & Behaviour"), in the group of [Prof. dr. Christian Doeller](https://doellerlab.com/ "Website Doellerlab"), where I combined psychophysics, fMRI and multivariate analyses to investigate hippocampal memory retrieval.
+I completed my PhD the [_Donders Institute_](https://www.ru.nl/donders/ "Website Donders Institute for Brain, Cognition & Behaviour"), in the group of [_Prof. dr. Christian Doeller_](https://doellerlab.com/ "Website Doellerlab"), where I combined psychophysics, fMRI and multivariate analyses to investigate hippocampal memory retrieval.
-As as postdoctoral researcher, I worked with [Prof dr. Marcel van Gerven](https://artcogsys.com/ "Website ArtCogSys") and his Artificial Cognitive Systems group.
+As as postdoctoral researcher, I worked with [_Prof dr. Marcel van Gerven_](https://artcogsys.com/ "Website ArtCogSys") and his Artificial Cognitive Systems group.
 In several research projects, I applied state-of-the art methods from artificial intelligence to study learning, perception and imagery.

 My interests include open science initiatives, the neural mechanisms of cognition, artificial intelligence and data science.